It's Only Rock 'n Roll

-It's Only Rock 'n Roll is the twelfth studio album by English rock band the Rolling Stones, released on 18 October 1974 by Rolling Stones Records.
+It's Only Rock 'n Roll is the twelfth studio album by the English rock band the Rolling Stones, released on 18 October 1974 by Rolling Stones Records.
 It was the last album to feature guitarist Mick Taylor; the songwriting and recording of the album's title track had a connection to Taylor's eventual replacement, Ronnie Wood.
 It's Only Rock 'n Roll combines the core blues and rock 'n' roll–oriented sound with elements of funk and reggae.
 It's Only Rock 'n Roll reached number one in the United States and number two in the UK.

 Though it was not as successful as their prior albums, It's Only Rock 'n Roll was an important transitional album for the Rolling Stones.
 Following the departure of long-time producer Jimmy Miller, the album was self-produced by guitarist Keith Richards and singer Mick Jagger under the pseudonym "The Glimmer Twins".
 Taylor, bassist Bill Wyman and drummer Charlie Watts played on most of the tracks, while frequent collaborators Ian Stewart, Nicky Hopkins, and Billy Preston contributed additional instrumentation.
-The album featured the first appearance of percussionist Ray Cooper, who would continue to work with the Rolling Stones into the 1980s.
+The album featured the first appearance of percussionist Ray Cooper of the Elton John Band, who would continue to work with the Rolling Stones into the 1980s.

 The title track was recorded separately from the rest of the album.
 The basic rhythm track had been laid down by members of the Faces, including Wood and drummer Kenney Jones, during a jam session with Jagger, David Bowie, and bassist Willie Weeks.
 Jagger liked the song so much that he brought the basic track to Richards, who added some guitar overdubs, and after some polishing, it was put on the album as-is.
-In 1975, the band began auditioning guitarists including Jeff Beck, Wayne Perkins, Harvey Mandel and Rory Gallagher as possible replacements after the departure of Taylor, while recording the next studio album, Black and Blue (1976).
+In 1975, the band began auditioning guitarists including Jeff Beck, Wayne Perkins, Harvey Mandel, Rory Gallagher and Steve Marriott as possible replacements after the departure of Taylor, while recording the next studio album, Black and Blue (1976).